arcus-azure/arcus.testing/docs/preview/features/logging.md

 ILogger logger = new InMemoryLogger();

-logger.LogInformation("This is a informational message");
+logger.LogInformation("This is an informational message");

 // Either get the message directly, or IEnumerable<string> messages = logger.Messages;